kcrary/istari/docs/unification.md

        E x = M x

    where `E` cannot depend on `x`.
-There are two solutions:
-   `E := M` and `E := fn x .
+There are two solutions: `E := M` and `E := fn x .
 M x`.
-These are eta equivalent, but unification recognizes only beta equivalence.  (*Definitional equality* recognizes a form of eta equivalence appropriate to the type in question.)
+These are eta equivalent, but unification recognizes only beta equivalence.  (*Definitional equality* does recognize a form of eta equivalence appropriate to the type in question, but it is not relevant to unification.)
 Thus, the two solutions are not equivalent.
 We resolve the ambiguity in favor of the first solution.

 2. Consider the equation: